 First, I must apologise.
 I did use ‘assumptions’ as a sloppy shorthand in my email to him.
 In fact, his article is highly detailed and thoroughly researched.
 Which is why I find it so intriguing that our results differ on this point.

 As to the other matters, they do not address my contrary findings.
-The next time I have a passive 3D TV to hand, I shall create some special test patterns to determine unambiguously whether in 3D mode such TVs deliver the same scan lines to each eye, or alternate ones.
+The next time I have a passive 3D TV to hand, I shall create some special test patterns to determine unambiguously whether in 3D mode such TVs deliver the same scan lines to each eye

 As for the NAD’s findings, I’ve addressed this in some detail in the previous post and, at least as far as the press release goes, the ruling did not seem to be definitely ‘against Samsung’s claims of half resolution’.
 It seemed to be against Samsung making those claims of half resolution because it would give the impression that passive 3D tech was inferior, overall, than active 3D tech.